ra559/cis106/_week_report/wr5.md

 ### 3. Complete lab 5
 * Presentation [here](https://rapurl.live/f6n)
 * Video [here](https://youtu.be/DehHVadtKww)
-**Note**: This video is from last semester.
-Make sure to follow the instructions in the lab and use the video as reference. **There may be some outdated content.**

 ### 4. Start working on your final project deliverable 1 or deliverable 2 if you finished deliverable 1
 * Starting this week, you should dedicate at least 20 minutes per week to your final project.
 The project is lengthy and I do not recommend waiting for the last minute because something always go wrong.